rafat17/Sorting_Algorithm_Visualizer/README.md

 ## Features
 - Sorting Algorithms selection
-- Range input to select the number of blocks to sort from 1 to 40 at max
+- Range input to select the number of blocks to sort from 1 to 100 at max
+- Range input to determine the animation speed at which the blocks will sort out from min delay of 400ms to max delay of 10ms
-- Numbers are randomly picked for each block element from 0 to 100
+- Numbers are randomly picked for each block element from between 0 to 99 inclusive
+- Dropdown menu to select any of the 6 sorting algorithms

 ## Screenshots